amplab/ray/doc/using-ray-on-a-cluster.md

         12.34.56.789
         12.34.567.89
 The first node in the file is the "head" node.
 The scheduler will be started on the head node, and the driver should run on the head node as well.
+If the nodes have public and private IP addresses (as in the case of EC2 instances), you can list the `<public-ip-address>, <private-ip-address>` in `nodes.txt` like

+        12.34.56.789, 98.76.54.321
+        12.34.567.89, 98.76.543.21
+The `cluster.py` script will use the public IP addresses to ssh to the nodes, and Ray will use the private IP addresses to send messages between the nodes.

 2. Make sure that the nodes can all communicate with one another.
-On EC2, this can be done by creating a new security group and adding the inbound rule "all traffic" and adding the outbound rule "all traffic".
-Then add all of the nodes in your cluster to that security group.
+On EC2, this can be done by creating a new security group with the appropriate inbound and outbound rules and adding all of the nodes in your cluster to that security group.
+This is done automatically by the `ec2.py` script.

-3. Run something like
+3. From the `ray/scripts` directory, run something like

     ```
-    python cluster.py --nodes nodes.txt \
+    python cluster.py --nodes=nodes.txt \
-                      --key-file key.pem \
-                      --username ubuntu \
+                      --key-file=awskey.pem \
-                      --installation-directory /home/ubuntu/
+                      --username=ubuntu
     ```
-where you replace `nodes.txt`, `key.pem`, `ubuntu`, and `/home/ubuntu/` by the appropriate values.
+where you replace `nodes.txt`, `key.pem`, and `ubuntu` by the appropriate values.
 This assumes that you can connect to each IP address `<ip-address>` in `nodes.txt` with the command
     ```
     ssh -i <key-file> <username>@<ip-address>
     ```